$\otimes$-Frobenius functors and exact module categories: functors

 \begin{remark} Proposition~\ref{prop:central-tensor-Frobenius} implies that a braided tensor functor that is Frobenius is also \Frob\!.
 This has also been observed in \cite{flake2024frobenius1}. \end{remark}

 A semisimple finite tensor category is called a {\it fusion category}.
 Moreover, a fusion category is called {\it separable} if its global dimension is nonzero.
 If char$(\kk)=0$, then all fusion categories are separable according to \cite[Thm.~2.3]{etingof2005fusion}.
-This definition of separability is equivalent \cite[Thm.~2.6.7]{douglas2018dualizable} to the alternate notion given in \cite{douglas2018dualizable} in terms of algebras.
+This definition of separability is equivalent \cite[Thm.~2.6.7]{douglas2018dualizable} to the alternate notion given in \cite{douglas2018dualizable} in terms of algebras, which can also be extended to (bi)module categories.

 \begin{theorem} If $\C$ and $\D$ are separable fusion categories and $F\colon\C\longrightarrow\D$ is a tensor functor, then $F$ is \Frob\!\!. \end{theorem} \begin{proof} We have the following equivalence of categories: